 In 2019, Burberry launched its first-ever video game ‘B Bounce’, which was available for online players on Burberry’s website, or on a giant screen in Burberry’s flagship store.
 By playing this game, players had to control a small deer dressed in one of three of Burberry’s new range of puffer jackets.
 If they reached 1500 meters in the game, players could win a real puffer jacket (worth over £1000).

-According to a research conducted by Newzoo, Tencent is the public company with the highest revenues from video games worldwide, raking up almost $20 billion in 2018 from its gaming operations, much more than Sony and Microsoft.
+According to research conducted by Newzoo, Tencent is the public company with the highest revenues from video games worldwide, raking up almost $31.8 billion in June 2023 from its gaming operations, much more than Sony and Microsoft.
 Tencent’s growth is expected to be even more important in the years to come.

 Leading Chinese Video Game Companies: Tencent